CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/info_player_deathmatch/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Master</b></span> <kbd  class="tooltip" data-tooltip="string">master</kbd> :
 Name of the [multisource](../multisource) entity that (temporary) disables this {{ entname }}.
-If master specified the {{ entname }} won't spawn anyone here.
+If master is specified the {{ entname }} won't spawn anyone here.
 When multisource entity is triggered/beign triggering by all possible inputs, the {{ entname }} will be enabled and ready to spawn players here.
 When multisource lost at least one input signal, the entities becomes disabled again.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Repel Speed</b></span> <kbd  class="tooltip" data-tooltip="string">frags</kbd> :